-For the past 38 years, Dr. John Silva has worked as a Family Physician, 30 of them with Natividad Medical Center.
-The reason he chose to become a family physician is that he values the influence of the family on the person, the family unit, and assisting others.
+Dr. John Silva has been a Family Physician for 38 years, spending 30 of those at Natividad Medical Center.
+He chose this path because he believes in the importance of family influence on health.
 “I just did not want to specialize; instead, I wished to be general,” he said.

 Finding himself living in Salinas and with a teenage son, Albert Sanchez did not think twice when asked to join the board of directors for Partners for Peace.
 It has been almost two years since he decided to support such organization in raising funds to make a difference in Monterey County.
 This was his opportunity to get involved in his local community.